RosettaCommons/documentation/development_documentation/tutorials/jd3_derived_jq/jd3_derived_jq_home.md

 ##Contents

-Below each link lists the virtual function overrides that we introduce in that section.
+Beside each link is a list of the virtual function overrides that we introduce in that section.

 ###Setup